radiantlogic-v8/documentation-eoc/documentation/admin/user-management/create-user.md

 ---
 keywords:
 title: Create a User
 description: Learn how to create new users and assign roles in Environment Operations Center.
 What a user can view and which actions they can perform are dependent on their assigned role.
-User roles include Tenant Administrator, Environment Administrator, and Environment User
+User roles include Read Only, Tenant Administrator, Environment Administrator, and Environment User
 ---
 # Create a User